nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Example of usage:

-* Add a monthly-recurrent Salary of $2,000, to Alice's income.
+* Add a monthly-recurrent Salary of $2,000, to Bob's income.

   `addin /g 1 /u 1 /d Salary /i 2000 /p T`

-* _Result_: Entry for Salary is added to Alice's income list with an income index of **1**.
+* _Result_: Entry for Salary is added to Bob's income list with an income index of **1**.

   ![addin-command-screenshot](images/AddIncome.png)